pyta-uoft/website/index.md

 **See also**:

-- [What does 'super' do in Python?]
 - [Super considered super!]
 - [Python's super considered harmful]
+- [StackOverflow: What does 'super' do in Python?]

 ### Attribute defined outside init (W0201) {#W0201}